MushroomCyber/Loadout/docs/CATALOG.md

-instead of looking for a command on `PATH` — without that it reported every wordlist as **failed**, accusing a working 1.8 GB install of being broken because it shipped no executable. `loadout run` refuses a content entry and says where its files are rather than telling you to add a `binaries:` field.
+instead of looking for a command on `PATH` — without that it reported every wordlist as **failed**, accusing a working 1.8 GB install of being broken because it shipped no executable. `loadout run` refuses a content entry and says where its files are, instead of telling you to add a `binaries:` field.

 An entry that installs *both* data and a command is a tool.
 Some Kali content packages do ship a small helper binary (`/usr/bin/seclists` just prints where